Lithill/Eponymous-Bosch/README.md

 ### **Media Used**

-* [StockSnap's image](https://pixabay.com/photos/wall-picture-frame-display-interior-2558279/) on Pixabay was used for the background image of Starry Night and Water Lillies.
+* [StockSnap's image](https://pixabay.com/photos/wall-picture-frame-display-interior-2558279/) on Pixabay was used for the background image of Starry Night and Water Lilies.
 * [Uroburos's image](https://pixabay.com/photos/image-painting-art-gallery-painter-1053852/) on Pixabay was used for the background image of the Mona Lisa.
 * [Uroburos's image](https://pixabay.com/photos/image-painting-piece-the-museum-1053849/) on Pixabay was used for the background image of The Scream.
 * [Counselling's image](https://pixabay.com/photos/oil-painting-picture-frame-492639/) on Pixabay was used for the background image of Ophelia.